-Memorial is a six-hospital system that has been part of the South Broward community since 1953, and today it's the second-largest public health system in the country.
+Memorial is a six-hospital system that has been part of the South Broward community since 1953, and today it's the third-largest public health system in the country.
 Memorial is a national model for world-class healthcare, offering a host of medical services, such as pediatric heart transplant, trauma and neonatal intensive care and other programs aimed at improving the health of the community, regardless of a patient's ability to pay.
 Its facilities include: Memorial Regional Hospital, Joe DiMaggio Children's Hospital, Memorial Regional Hospital South, Memorial Hospital West, Memorial Hospital Miramar, Memorial Hospital Pembroke, Memorial Manor Nursing Home, South Broward Community Health Services and Memorial Home Health.

 Who owns the South Broward Hospital District?

 South Broward Hospital District belongs to its residents.
 In 1947, residents voted in favor of a referendum to create a health district in south Broward County and to adopt a millage rate to support the mission of healthcare for all its residents, regardless of ability to pay.

 What do taxpayers receive as part of the current taxing district?

 Taxpayers receive world-class healthcare services close to home, managed by leaders who live in this community and physicians who are the best in their field.
 Memorial's expanded primary care services provide a medical home for many residents who cannot afford healthcare due to economic challenges.
 South Broward residents benefit from access to community programs, such as outpatient psychiatric services, youth services and senior services, among others.